sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 The REST APIs within ACE, that form part of the overall solution, are mostly already written for you.
 You will now make changes to one of those REST APIs (to let it connect to Event Streams).

 ## Modify the orders API within ACE

-1. Import the project interchange provided in the `faststartflows.zip` file.
-You can find this file in the `/home/student/techguides/pages/cipdemo` folder
->> Hugh: will we need to import this file ?
-Will they not already exist ?

 1. On the Developer Machine, open a Terminal session.
 Note that you will be signed in as _student_, and placed in directory _/home/student_.
 1. Start the Ace Toolkit by executing `./ace-v11.0.0.3/ace toolkit`.